mobileprint/android-print-sdk/README.md

 ## Advanced

-If you would like more customization on what gets printed when users select certain print settings in the Android Print Dialog, we optionally provide a way to give the `PrintJob` multiple `PrintItems` that will be selected based on your user's media size selection as well as orientation.
+If you would like more customization on what gets printed when users select certain print settings in the Android Print Dialog, we optionally provide a way to give the `PrintJobData` multiple `PrintItems` that will be selected based on your user's media size selection as well as orientation.

 ### Multiple Assets